You’ve tried the comfortable answers.

 By design.

-I only am interested in work that matters to us both, where we reliably achieve depth, and get you out of your comfort zone.
+I’m only interested in work that matters to us both, where we reliably achieve depth, and get you out of your comfort zone.
 When those conditions are met, change occurs.

-If you are tired of being the biggest person in the room
+• If you’re used to being the smartest person in the room

-If you are realizing that more success isn’t the solution
+• If you’re realizing that more success isn’t the solution